96boards/documentation/consumer/imx7-96/README.md

 ---
-title: Using the DragonBoard™ 410c
+title: Documentation for i.MX7 96
-permalink: /documentation/consumer/dragonboard410c/
+permalink: /documentation/consumer/imx7-96/
-redirect_from:
+redirect_from:  /documentation/ConsumerEdition/imx7-96/
-- /documentation/ConsumerEdition/DragonBoard-410c/README.md/
-- /documentation/ConsumerEdition/DragonBoard-410c/
-- /documentation/consumer/dragonboard410c/README.md/
-- /db410c-getting-started/
 ---
-# Using the DragonBoard™ 410c
+# Using the i.MX7 96

-A comprehensive guide to using the [DragonBoard 410c](https://www.96boards.org/product/dragonboard410c/) Consumer Edition development board.
-This guide is written by the [96Boards](https://www.96boards.org) team at [Linaro](http://www.linaro.org) with community contributions and links to third-party content.
+A comprehensive guide to using the [i.MX7 96](https://www.96boards.org/product/imx7-96/) Consumer Edition development board.
+This guide is written by the [96Boards](https://www.96boards.org) team at [Linaro](http://www.linaro.org) and [NovTech Team](http://www.novtech.com/) with community contributions and links to third-party content.

 ## Software